At the Immigrant's Table

 squeezing out date liquid from a nut bag

-There are many date honey recipes out there, but this is my favorite technique because it allows you to play around with the desired consistency of your date syrup.
+Many date honey recipes are out there, but this is my favorite technique because it allows you to play around with the desired consistency of your dates syrup.

 • Easy to make